Amazing Must Have Travel Gadgets for Smart Travellers and Backpackers

 Using Neti Pot would effectively get rid of dust and pollen in my nostrils and it’s so natural, just saline water.
 In Asia, I would use it on a daily basis in the evenings whereas in Europe the air quality is pretty good so you may only need it when you catch a cold (or are cycling on the congested London roads!).

 Depends on what and where you’re going to go.
-For the bigger cities in Thailand it is not necessary at all, especially if your goal is to do the usual touristy parts.
+For the bigger cities in Thailand, it is not necessary at all, especially if your goal is to do the usual touristy parts.
 What if you are a backpacker or a nomad who likes exploring less known places?
+Water filters are one of the most useful and definitely must have travel gadgets for adventurous travellers who want to keep their health in check, especially that it takes barely any room but can save you from unnecessary hours of pain.

 Many places in Vietnam, Cambodia, Indonesia and rural parts of Thailand may use contaminated water due to bad sanitation system in place.
-You know your body best but if you can’t get the bottled water around, this simple device will protect you from various bacteria in the rain water or even springs in the remote places like mount Rinjani.
+Don’t even get me started on my brief food poisoning episode in Ho Chi Minh City!
+All thanks to the poor sanitisation.
+I wish we had got it when we travelled to Asia for the first time!
+You know your body best but if you can’t get the bottled water around, a simple device like water filter will protect you from various bacteria in the rainwater or even springs in the remote places like mount Rinjani.

-This is NOT any form of essential item but… let me tell you why you will fall for it. we brought our projector from England because we already had it and simply because we are so in love with it!
+This is NOT any form of an essential item but… let me tell you why you will fall for it. we brought our projector from England because we already had it and simply because we are so in love with it!
 If you like watching your good old series or documentaries, this little gadget will give you 1000 times better experience than the laptop and won’t weigh much either.
+Whilst it’s not exactly an essential item on your must have travel gadgets, it’s definitely a useful item to keep you entertained in the evenings!

 Let us know which ones out of our must have travel gadgets seem to be most useful to you and where are you planning to use them (if you haven’t yet!)

-These useful gadgets are so going to going to pay off during your travels around South East Asia!
+These useful gadgets are so going to going to pay off during your travels around Asia!